 If you struggle to control your atopic dermatitis symptoms, you’re not alone!
-Metro Dermatology has helped provide countless patients in the Englewood, Flushing, Elmhurst, and Bronx areas of New York with the care they need to obtain clearer, more comfortable skin.
+Metro Dermatology has helped provide countless patients in the Flushing, Elmhurst, and Bronx areas of New York and in Fort Lee, New Jersey with the care they need to obtain clearer, more comfortable skin.

 Interested in learning more about our practice or scheduling a consultation appointment to begin treatment?
-Contact our Flushing, Elmhurst, Englewood or Bronx offices today.
+Contact our Flushing, Elmhurst, Fort Lee or Bronx offices today.
 We look forward to hearing from you!

 What is Atopic Dermatitis?